Free Educational Programming Languages

 The programming languages listed here are designed for educators to teach children how to write computer program.
 Like the Logo programming language, they are typically graphics-based so as to make the language attractive and relevant to kids.
 They are designed to teach children basic programming concepts and have some of the basic elements required in traditional programming so as to provide a means for kids to learn and become interested in programming.

-If you are an educator, and are evaluating programming languages for your students (or even your own children for that matter), you may also want to consider the commercial Lego Mindstorms NXT sets which are used by many schools to introduce children to programming and robotics.
+If you are an educator, and are evaluating programming languages for your students (or even your own children for that matter), you may also want to consider the commercial Lego Mindstorms sets which are used by many schools to introduce children to programming and robotics.
 The children have to build a robot using Lego blocks and use the PC to program the robot to do various tasks (which you can set) using a visual programming language.
 Traditional programming languages like Java and C are also available for this robotics set.
 See the Free Lego Mindstorms NXT Compilers and Programming Languages page for details.

 Related Pages